Q: Why does LINGUIST List need a Fund Drive?

 A tiny part (<1%) comes from the LINGUIST List Amazon store and advertisements on the site.
 This makes, on average, about $400 per month from both of these revenue sources combined.
 This is not enough to support one student for one semester.
 These funds can be used to upgrade student computers periodically, or other technologies.

-You can support LINGUIST List by shopping from Amazon using the LINGUIST List Amazon Store.
-To visit the Amazon Store, click on one of the following referral links to the store in the country that best suits you:
+You can support LINGUIST List by shopping from Amazon using the Smile LINGUIST List (ELinguistics Foundation Support) link.
+To visit the Amazon Store, click on the following referral link:

 Q: Why should I support LINGUIST List?